Most Companies Use One of Two Ingestion Patterns

 Be mindful of event order & uniqueness; most event logs don’t guarantee them by default.

-Data from source systems like OLTP DB, SFTP/FTP servers, cloud storage, API are extracted as a batch process.
+Data from source systems like OLTP DB, SFTP/FTP servers, cloud storage, API are ingested via a batch process.

 Batch processes are triggered by a scheduler (cron, Airflow, etc).

-For small to medium data sizes, native Python is used; for larger data, distributed systems are used to extract data and dump them into a cloud storage.
+For small to medium data sizes, native Python is used; for larger data, distributed systems are used to extract data and dump data into a cloud storage.

 If the data size is small/medium (e.g., under 50GB per extract), the simplest option is a full extract.